 Continuing to Stay After the Lease has Expired

 This is another just cause for eviction in the state of Georgia.
 A tenant who continues to stay after their lease has expired is known as a ‘holdover’ tenant.
 You must serve them a notice before evicting them.
-If a tenant pays, the eviction hearing cannot proceed.
+If a tenant does pay the owed rent, the eviction hearing cannot proceed.

 Specifically, you must serve them a 60 days notice.
 This is regardless of the type or the length of tenancy.
 If the tenant doesn’t move out within the 60 days, you can continue with the removal process.